rlrightleft/learn-SQL-MySQL/sqlzoo/1_SELECT_name.md

 ---

 ## Problem 14
-Find the capital and the name where the capital is an extension of the name of the country.
-Do not include matches where they are the same.
+Find the capital and the name where the capital is an extension of name of the country.
+You should include Mexico City as it is longer than Mexico.
+You should not include Luxembourg as the capital is the same as the country.

 **My Solution:**